XCF-Babble/babble/README.md

 ### Key Exchange

-In the options page, users can generate a keypair, share it with a correspondent, and both parties derive the same passphrase (UUID) using [Elliptic-curve Diffie-Hellman ephemeral (ECDHE)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).
+In the keystore page, users can generate a keypair, share it with a correspondent, and both parties derive the same passphrase (UUID) using [Elliptic-curve Diffie-Hellman ephemeral (ECDHE)](https://en.wikipedia.org/wiki/Elliptic-curve_Diffie%E2%80%93Hellman).
 Point multiplication is done on [Curve25519](https://en.wikipedia.org/wiki/Curve25519) and the shared UUID is computed by `UUID(hash(secret || publicKey1 || publicKey2))`.
-It is not unheard of for different keypairs produce the same point on the curve, thus the public keys are hashed with the shared secret to produce a more secure output ([per the libsodium recommendation](https://libsodium.gitbook.io/doc/advanced/scalar_multiplication)).
+It is not unheard of for different keypairs to produce the same point on the curve, so the public keys are hashed with the shared secret to produce a more secure output ([per the libsodium recommendation](https://libsodium.gitbook.io/doc/advanced/scalar_multiplication)).